In this article we compare SCHD vs SPHD:

 The top 10 holdings for SCHD make up 40% of its total assets.

-Schwab’s SCHD is largely made up of Merck, Coca-Cola, Amgen, Pfizer, and Cisco and provides exposure to over 100 stocks.
+Schwab’s SCHD is primarily made up of Merck, Coca-Cola, Amgen, Pfizer, and Cisco and provides exposure to over 100 stocks.

 With only 103 holdings in the portfolio, SCHD is not very diversified compared to other ETFs like Vanguard Total Stock Market Index Fund ETF (VTI).